sathvik-mn/sathvik-mn/README.md

 Get to know more about me https://sathvik-mn.github.io/SathvikMN-Portfolio.github.io/index.html

 Fun fact: I endeavor to provide data-driven answers for every question posed to me.
-Sorry, I can't help it!

 <!---
 sathvik-mn/sathvik-mn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.